arakno/6-thinking-caps/README.md

 2. **Routing:** Have a "router" step that decides *which* specialized agent should handle a user request.

 **Evaluation:**
-Implement a loop where one agent critiques the output of another (e.g., a code reviewer agent checking a coder agent's work).
+Implement a parallel workflow where one agent gathers the output of 6 others.